SebastianZug/GitHubStatisticsBasedOnActions/README.md

 A GitHub action monitors changes in this examplary document and provides different diagrams automatically.
 They depict the code count and number of commits for various time intervals.

 The corresponding python file contains methods for extracting git log parameter.
 It maps the information on a python pandas table and generates standard diagrams [Day.png](/statistics/Day.png), [Week.png](/statistics/Week.png)" etc. Additionally, you can add more specific evaluations too.
+The script provides a csv file at the end.

 __Examples__